-Crate training puppies is an exercise in patience (with Stetson it certainly was).
-If there’s one thing I’ve learned as a guide dog puppy raiser it’s how to crate train a puppy.
-I’ve been raising puppies now for the past seven years and I’m currently raising my third guide dog puppy.
 Stetson, my first guide dog puppy was very stubborn and hated his crate.
-Needless to say, Stetson almost ended my guide dog puppy raising career just as it was beginning.
+Needless to say, Stetson almost ended my guide dog puppy raising career just as it was getting started.
 If you’ve been following my blog for a while then you already know that it took Stetson over four weeks to get used to his crate.
-In fact, he did not let me sleep more than two hours in a row during those four weeks.
+In fact, he did not let me sleep more than two hours in a row during those four weeks. 🙁

-When it comes to crate training puppies each puppy is at least slightly different.
-Stetson was an extreme case and after those four weeks of pure torture much to my joy he went totally silent and would sleep in the crate all morning without a peep.
+When it comes to crate training puppies every puppy is different.
+Stetson was an extreme case and after those four weeks of pure torture, much to my joy he went totally silent and would sleep in the crate all morning without a peep.
 Dublin was on the other end of the spectrum and only had a couple nights of whimpering before he began sleeping through the night.
-Below is Dublin during one of his first puppy crate training sessions.

 Over the years I’ve learned many tips and tricks on crate training puppies.
 Today we’re going to share with you the basics of how to crate train a puppy and then give you some of those tips and tricks for those of you who have a stubborn puppy who doesn’t want to adjust to his crate.